EdenAlmighty/oneday-frontend/README.md

 The app uses webSockets to update the board in real-time.
 The API calls to the backend are done with the REST API method , and we used middlewares to authenticate and authorize actions.

-We have used many thirs side libraries for many goals, such as the cloudinary, monday-ui-style ,react-particles-js, D&D and more.
+We have used many third side libraries for many goals, such as the cloudinary, monday-ui-style, D&D and more.
 The layout and pixel-perfect were made with SASS (functions, mixins, variables).

 ## Getting started